rubrikinc/rubrik-sdk-for-python/docs/cluster_version.md

 # cluster_version

-Retrieves the software version of the Rubrik Cluster.
+Retrieves the software version of the Rubrik cluster.
 ```py
 def cluster_version(timeout=15)
 ```